george-alta/100dayspython/README.md

 + Day 32 = Creating a Birthday reminder email app using SMTP
 + Day 33 = Creating an API connected weather app
 + Day 34 = Creating an API connected trivia app
-+ Day 35 = Send SMS using APIs and connected services
++ Day 35 = Create a Rain Alert App using SMS and APIs